ScriptKiddie47/SampleCode/git_commands.md

 ```

-Note : Git stash only captures the tracked file
+Note : Git stash only captures the tracked file by default.